-4.5 Miscellaneous Lubrication
+4.6 Miscellaneous Lubrication

-1. Lubricate the tensioner screw and up/down crank handle shaft with a rolling bearing grease (e.g. ŁT4S or Shell Extreme Pressure Grease) as needed.
+1. Check tensioner screw bellows condition every 200 hours of operation (A) and if needed, lubricate the tensioner screw with a rolling bearing grease (e.g. ŁT4S or Shell Extreme Pressure Grease).

-4.6 Blade Wheel Belts
+4.7 Blade Wheel Belts

 - 1. Check the blade wheel belts for wear.
-Replace belts as necessary.
-Rotating the belts every 50 hours will give you longer belt life.
+Replace belts if necessary.
+Rotating the belts every 50 hours will increase the belt life.
 Use only B57 belts manufactured by Goodyear or Browning. - 2.
 Periodically check all belts for wear.
 Replace any damaged or worn belts as needed.

-4.7 Up/Down System
+4.8 Up/Down and Feed System

-1. Adjust the up/down chain tension as needed.
-Measure chain tension, with the saw head all the way to the top of the vertical mast.
-Secure the saw head with a chain at the top or shim it underneath.
-Find the chain adjusting bolt at bottom part of the mast.
-Loosen the nut on the bolt and move the sprocket down until there is about 1" (2.5cm) total deflection in the center of the chain with a 5 lb.
-(2.3kg) deflection force.
+1. Adjust the up/down chain tension.
+Measure the chain tension with the head all the way to the top of the vertical mast.
+Secure the saw head with the chain or spacers.
+Find the chain adjusting bolt at the bottom of the mast.
+Loosen the nut and move the sprocket down until the center of the chain will be deflected 2.5cm (0.787") with a 2.3 KG (5.5 lbf) (24.5 N), deflection force.

 WARNING!
-Always secure the cutting head with a chain or brace before adjusting the up/down chain.
-The cutting head may fall, causing severe injury or death.
+Always secure the saw head with the chain or board.
+Unsecured saw head may fall, causing severe injury or death.

-4.8 Miscellaneous Maintenance
+4.9 Miscellaneous Maintenance

-- 1. Check the drive belt tension after the first 20 hours, and every 50 hours thereafter.
-See Section 6.13 for more informations. - 2.
-Check the mill alignment every setup.
-See Section 6, Alignment) - 3.
-Make sure all safety warning decals are readable.
+- 1. Check the drive belt tension after the first 20 hours and every 50 hours thereafter.
+See Section 6.13 for drive belt adjustment instructions. - 2.
+Check the mill alignment every setup (See Section 6, Alignment). - 3.
+Make sure all safety decals are clean and readable.
 Remove sawdust and dirt.
 Replace any damaged or unreadable decals immediately.
-Order decals from your Customer Service Representative.
+Order decals from your Customer Service Representative. - 4.
+Check the power feed and up/down chain every 100 hours.
+Replace if damaged.

-4.9 Filling Blade Tensioner Cylinder with Oil
+4.10 Filling Blade Tensioner Cylinder with Oil